leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

  * `Main.lean` is the file in which the Lean compiler will look for the `main` action.
  * `Greeting.lean` and `Greeting/Basic.lean` are the scaffolding of a support library for the program.
- * `lakefile.lean` contains the configuration that `lake` needs to build the application.
+ * `lakefile.toml` contains the configuration that `lake` needs to build the application.
  * `lean-toolchain` contains an identifier for the specific version of Lean that is used for the project.

 Additionally, `lake new` initializes the project as a Git repository and configures its `.gitignore` file to ignore intermediate build products.